Board of Directors

 Rosemary has been on the board since the creation of NHI.
 She has always supported sustained environmental research and practices, and has traveled near and far observing ecosystems home and abroad.
 Some of her favorite oversea adventures were to Germany, Ireland, France, Hungary, Czech Republic, England and Spain, and when she’s closer to home Rosemary enjoys long hikes at the beach on the Oregon Coast.
 For the last 35 years Rosemary has served as a teacher and school administrator in Ohio, Montana, and Oregon public schools.
 She has taught Humanities and/or Journalism in grades 3 to junior college.
 Rosemary has facilitated workshops instructing students, teachers, and parents on the implementation of new state standards, and has worked as an instructional facilitator.

-Julie Schwartz is the Associate Executive Director, Alumni Programs for Oregon State University.
-Julie has worked in university advancement for 16 years.
+Julie Schwartz is Senior Director, Parent and Family Engagement for Oregon State University.
+Julie has worked for the Oregon State Alumni Association (OSUAA) in a variety of leadership roles since July 2006.
 She began her career in alumni relations at the University of Montana (Associate Alumni Director from 1999-2006) where she holds a Masters in Public Administration.
 She has been at Oregon State for the past nine years.
 Her background includes marketing, video production, media sales and non-profit leadership.
 She currently serves on the board of CASE (Council for Higher Education and Advancement, District VIII), a professional organization which oversees higher education advancement efforts both nationally and internationally.
 Julie enjoys hiking, cycling and attending many of Oregon’s unique festivals!

 Anne Murray Allen